AccelNA/bookmark.new/README.md

 * Editing an existing ResourceGroup
 * Deleting an existing ResourceGroup
 * Resource: The meta data of the digital resource is reffered as Resource here.
 A user can manage all type of resource according to his priority.
-* Adding A resource
+* Adding a resource
-* Editing teh details of an existing Resource
+* Editing the details of an existing Resource
 * Deleting an existing Resource
 * Adding Notes: Notes can be added for a resource